Pra Somdej Wat Bang Khun Prohm

 Pra Somdej Bang Khun Prohm 2509 BE Masterpiece amulet

 In that year of 2509, a new set of 9 different ‘Pim’ (models) of Pra Somdej amulets were created and released.
 In addition, a special Pim was released too, namely ‘Pim Saiyaas’ (Sayasana Buddha in laying down position).
-These 2509 edition amulets were made using broken pieces of original Somdej Toh Bang Khun Prohm amulets, as part of the Muan Sarn sacred powders.
+These 2509 edition amulets were made using the fact that they are almost purely made from ancient Somdej Toh amulets.
+They thus carry Somdej Toh’s powerful blessing, just as if he had made them.broken pieces of original Somdej Toh Bang Khun Prohm amulets, as part of the Muan Sarn sacred powders.
 Once again, according to tradition of Pra Somdej making, 84,000 amulets were made.

 Apart from the Somdej Toh amulet pieces, broken amulets of Somdej Luang Ta Pan 2502 BE were also added to the mixture, and also from Luang Por Lampu, who both had used pieces of the 2500 BE Kru opening of the Somdej Toh Prohmrangsrit amulets to make their own Pra Somdej.